xuqhang/xuqhang.github.io/README.md

 ### Interest
 Now my research interests are natural language processing and its applications in industry.
-Previously, my interests are Robotics and Electronic Engeering, and most of the programs and competitions are cooperated with my friends, they are [Zhe Chen](https://vision.ist.i.kyoto-u.ac.jp/people/)(Phd in Kyoto University, Japan), [Ning Zhang](https://www.linkedin.com/in/znsuperman/)(Phd in Brown University, US), Dongxuan Li(Netease, Hangzhou), Jianzhi Shao(Netease, Hangzhou) and Qinyang Xu(Master in Technical University of Munich, Germany).
+Previously, my interests are Robotics and Electronic Engeering, and most of the programs and competitions are completed with my friends, they are [Zhe Chen](https://vision.ist.i.kyoto-u.ac.jp/people/)(Phd in Kyoto University, Japan), [Ning Zhang](https://www.linkedin.com/in/znsuperman/)(Phd in Brown University, US), Dongxuan Li(Netease, Hangzhou), Jianzhi Shao(Netease, Hangzhou) and Qinyang Xu(Master in Technical University of Munich, Germany).

+### Publication

 ### Awards
  NI cup LabView student design competition best in chinese region and top 10 in the World